-- e.
-Investment and Other Administrative Expenses-Investment and other administrative expenses may be paid from plan assets.
-To the extent such expenses are not otherwise recognized, the actuary should reduce the investment return assumption to reflect these expenses. - f.
-Cash Flow Timing-The timing of expected contributions and benefit payments may affect the plan's liquidity needs and investment opportunities. - g.
+- g.
 Benefit Volatility-Benefit volatility may be a primary factor for small plans with unpredictable benefit payment patterns.
 It may also be an important factor for a plan of any size that provides highly subsidized early-retirement benefits, lump-sum benefits, or supplemental benefits triggered by corporate restructuring or financial distress.
 In such plans, the untimely liquidation of securities at depressed values may be required to meet benefit obligations. - h.
 Expected Plan Termination-In some situations, the actuary may expect the plan to be terminated at a determinable date.
 For example, the actuary may expect a plan to terminate when the owner retires, or a frozen plan to terminate when assets are sufficient to provide all accumulated plan benefits.
 In these situations, the investment return assumption may reflect a shortened measurement period that ends at the expected termination date. - i.
 Tax Status of the Funding Vehicle-If the plan's assets are not kept in a tax-exempt fund, income taxes may reduce the plan's investment return.
 Taxes may be reflected by an explicit reduction in the total investment return assumption or by a separately identified assumption. - j.
-Arithmetic and Geometric Returns-The use of a forward looking expected arithmetic return as an investment return assumption will produce a mean accumulated value.
-The use of a forward looking expected geometric return as an investment return assumption will produce an accumulated value that generally converges to the median accumulated value as the time horizon lengthens.
-The actuary should consider the implications of a forward looking expected arithmetic return and a forward looking expected geometric return when constructing an investment return assumption.
+Arithmetic and Geometric Returns-The use of a forward-looking expected arithmetic return as an investment return assumption will generally produce a mean accumulated value.
+The use of a forward-looking expected geometric return as an investment return assumption will produce an accumulated value that generally converges to the median accumulated value as the time horizon lengthens.
+The actuary should consider the implications of a forward-looking expected arithmetic return and a forward-looking expected geometric return when constructing an investment return assumption.